tenyega/gestion_salle/README.md

 		endTime time not null
 		isConfirmed boolean not null
 		specialRequest varchar 255 nullable
-		userId ManyToOne with User (Reservation.userId nullable?: No, OrphanRemoval? :yes) hallId ManyToOne with Hall( Reservation.hallId nullable? : No, OrphanRemoval? : yes)
+		userId ManyToOne with User (Reservation.userId nullable?: No, OrphanRemoval? :no) hallId ManyToOne with Hall( Reservation.hallId nullable? : No, OrphanRemoval? : no)

 .env.local
 	database name db_hall_management